ELIASADAMS/Assembly-Line-Challenge/README.md

 # Assembly Line Challenge - Abandoned Unreal Engine 4 Project

 This repository contains an abandoned Unreal Engine 4 project.
-The original goal was to create an arcade game titled "Assembly Line Challenge," centered around conveyor belts and managing objects on them.
+The original goal was to create an arcade game titled "Assembly Line Challenge," centered around conveyor belts and assembling PCs in a whimsical factory setting.
+The project challenges players' visual object recognition skills and speed as they try to build computers before they reach the end of a fast-moving conveyor belt.
 Due to time constraints and shifting priorities, the project was not completed.

 ## Project Overview

-"Assembly Line Challenge" aimed to be a fast-paced arcade game where the player would interact with objects moving along conveyor belts.
-The core gameplay would likely involve sorting, assembling, or reacting to items as they moved through the assembly line.
+"Assembly Line Challenge" aimed to be a fast-paced arcade game.
+Players are tasked with quickly and accurately assembling a PC from various components (CPU, GPU, RAM, etc.) as they move along a conveyor belt.
+Success depends on recognizing the parts and assembling them in the correct order before the PC reaches the end of the line.

 **Reason for Abandonment:** Project was discontinued and used as a prototype to learn UE 4.27.